 Membership in the systemd-journal group on some systems allows reading logs without sudo.

-2. Display the entire journal in chronological order from oldest to newest.
+2. Display recent journal entries in chronological order.

 The default pager is usually less, so navigation keys like Space, b, and q apply.